What are Evidence Gaps?

 - What are the economic benefits?
 What are intervention costs, and what is the return on investment?
 Is it cost-effective?

-A finding of insufficient evidence (IE) means that not enough evidence exists or there is inconsistent evidence.
-As a result, CPSTF cannot recommend for or against use of an intervention.
+A finding of insufficient evidence means that not enough evidence exists to determine if an intervention is effective.
+In these situations, CPSTF cannot recommend for or against use of an intervention.
 It does not mean the intervention does not work.

 How Can Researchers Use Evidence Gaps?